astoeff/graph-donald-trump-tweets/README.md

 - `$ python update.py`

-NOTE: check the port of the client when executing the last command - it might be different than the default (8080)!
+NOTE: check the port of the client when executing `$ nmp run serve` - it might be different than the default (8080)!